North Carolina Corporate Bylaws

 - Amendments and emergencies

-Incorporators or directors prepare the initial corporate bylaws, often with help from an attorney.
-Our free North Carolina corporate bylaws template can give you a place to start.
+Incorporators or directors prepare initial corporate bylaws, often with help from an attorney.
+You can use our free North Carolina Corporate Bylaws template to get yours started.

 Yes.
-Corporate bylaws are effectively a legal contract that everyone in your corporation agrees to follow.
-Officers or directors who violate corporate bylaws can be removed from their positions or face other negative consequences.
-A corporation shown to be breaking the rules of their bylaws can lose its limited liability status.
+Corporate bylaws are effectively a legal contract agreed on by everyone in your corporation.
+Officers or directors who violate corporate bylaws can be removed from their positions or face other consequences, and a corporation that breaks the rules of their bylaws may lose its limited liability status.

 FAQs

-Not necessarily, but we encourage it.
-Bylaws aren’t legally required to be signed, but having your officers and directors sign your bylaws looks professional and shows that everyone in your corporation pledges to follow your policies.
+No, but we do encourage it.
+Having your officers and directors sign your bylaws shows professionalism, and is proof that everyone in your corporation pledges to follow your policies.

 The process of amending bylaws is usually outlined in the bylaws themselves.
-For example, according to NC Gen. Stat. § 55-7-25, shareholders may adopt a bylaw redefining the quorum (the number of voters who must be present in order for an official vote to take place).
+For example, under NC Gen. Stat. § 55-7-25, shareholders may adopt a bylaw redefining the quorum (the number of voters who must be present in order for an official vote to take place).